 - Mobile authentication

-- Username/password login
+- Username and password login

 2. Encrypt Data in Transit and at Rest

-- Printer hard drives use data encryption
+- Encrypting printer hard drives

-- Secure file transfer protocols (SFTP) are used
+- Using secure file transfer protocols

-- Cloud print environments include HIPAA safeguards
+- Confirming that cloud print environments include HIPAA safeguards

-3. Restrict Physical Access to Devices
+3. Restrict Physical Access to Printers and Copiers

-- Locating devices in secure staff-only zones
+- Locating printers in secure work areas

 - Using badge-controlled access

-- Installing surveillance in sensitive print/mail areas
+- Installing surveillance in sensitive print or mail areas

-- Preventing unauthorized USB usage
+- Restricting unauthorized USB access

 4. Enable User Authentication and Role-Based Access

-- Individual login credentials
+- Individual user logins

 - Role-based device permissions

-- Unique audit tracking
+- Unique audit tracking for each user

 5. Regularly Erase Printer Hard Drives and Stored Data